plforacle/mysql-mgrate-apex/create-heatwave/create-heatwave.md

 ## Task 1: Set up an OCI MySQL HeatWave system

-1. Once the all the dump files have successfully been exported to Object Storage Bucket, in OCI click on the “Hamburger” menu and go to “Databases” > “MySQL”
+1. Once all the dump files have successfully been exported to Object Storage Bucket, in OCI click on the “Hamburger” menu and go to “Databases > MySQL” to  “Databases> MySQL HeatWave>DBSystems”

     ![OCI Databases Menu](./images/mysql-nav1-new.png "mysql-nav")